wp-plugins/hit-sniffer-blog-stats/readme.txt

 == Screenshots ==

 1. Hitsniffer dashboard.
-2. hit sniffer statistics widget, show your website statistics to your visitors.
+2. Hitsniffer statistics widget, show your website statistics to your visitors.
-3. hit sniffer dashboard widget, allow you to easily see your visitors.
+3. Hitsniffer dashboard widget, allow you to easily see your visitors.

 == Changelog ==